calaldees/teachingWorkshops/teacherEducation/cpd.md

 TASK: Put placeholders in your personal calendar for the above days next year academic year (any placeholder date will do - this is just to put it on your radar - you will encounter the calendar events at somepoint to remind you or rebook)

+### Exam Board Training
+* Just enrole on this - every exam board runs these - you are an ECT and need this

 Ongoing Observation/Collaboration (10min)